 (c) In the correct dosage.

-[(71) "Service plan" means a written plan developed by the licensee, in conjunction with the resident and the resident's representative, if appropriate, which identifies, among other things, services that the licensee will provide to the resident based upon the resident's needs as determined by the Resident Assessment Tool.]
+[(71) "Service plan" means a written plan developed by the licensee, in conjunction with the resident and the [resident's] resident representative, if appropriate, which identifies, among other things, services that the licensee will provide to the resident based upon the resident's needs as determined by the Resident Assessment Tool.]

-(78) “Service plan” means a written plan incorporated by reference in Regulation .03 of this chapter that is developed by the licensee, in conjunction with the resident or resident’s representative based upon the resident’s needs as determined by the:
+(78) “Service plan” means a written plan that is developed by the licensee, in conjunction with the resident and if applicable the resident representative based upon the resident’s needs as determined by the:

 (a) Resident Assessment Tool: and